spdx/spdx-3-model/model/Licensing/conformance.md

 # Licensing profile conformance

-For an `ElementCollection` to be conformant with the Licensing profile, the following have to hold:
+For an element collection to be conformant with the `Licensing` profile, the following have to hold:

-1. for every `SoftwareArtifact` there MUST exist exactly one `Relationship` of type `concludedLicense` having that element as its `from` property and an `AnyLicenseInfo` as its `to` property.
+1. for every `/Software/SoftwareArtifact` there MUST exist exactly one `/Core/Relationship` of type `concludedLicense` having that element as its `from` property and an `/SimpleLicensing/AnyLicenseInfo` as its `to` property.